 Once you’ve had a feel of spiritual beginner books, this is a must-read.
-The author writes that the biggest enemy that stands in between us reaching the enlightenment is our own mind.
-Our mind that is so preoccupied with the worries of our future and so burdened by our past.
-The author urges us to start living in the present and the joys that come from living in the ‘now’.
+The author writes that the biggest enemy that stands in between us reaching enlightenment is our own mind.
+Our mind is so preoccupied with the worries of our future and so burdened by our past.
+The author urges us to start living in the present and the joys that come from living in the now.
 It explains how to consciously learn from the past instead of dwelling over them, teaches us how to go beyond the mind’s consciousness – the ego-based state of mind and to reach one’s true self.
 It guides us to the path of a more fulfilling experience.
 This is also a great self-help book for someone suffering from anxiety and depression.

 Other spiritual books by this author that are a must-read –

 - A New Earth by Eckhart Tolle – Oprah Winfrey-recommended, is great for someone facing inner and outer conflict.
 A guide to reducing one’s ego to feel fulfilled as the source of the conflict is our ego.

 - Stillness Speaks by Eckhart Tolle – A meditative read preaching silence is golden.
 It writes about how each one of us needs to be silent enough to be able to hear the wisdom of our soul and how this would end our suffering.